kevinslin/seed-tldr/vault/common.pdftocairo.md

 `pdftocairo {{path/to/file.pdf}} -tiff -gray -paper A3`

-- Convert to PNG cropping x and y pixels from the top left corner:
+- Convert to PNG cropping x and y pixels from the top-left corner:

 `pdftocairo {{path/to/file.pdf}} -png -x {{x_pixels}} -y {{y_pixels}}`